 Supervisors should make regular and comprehensive assessments of a bank’s stress testing program.

-Supervisors should require management to take corrective action if material deficiencies in the stress testing program are identified or if the results of stress tests are not adequately taken into consideration in the decision-making process.
+Supervisors should require management to take corrective action if material deficiencies in the stress-testing program are identified or if the results of stress tests are not adequately taken into consideration in the decision-making process.

 Supervisors should assess and if necessary challenge the scope and severity of firm-wide scenarios.
 Supervisors may ask banks to perform sensitivity analysis with respect to specific portfolios or parameters, use specific scenarios or to evaluate scenarios under which their viability is threatened (reverse stress testing scenarios).